 Finding the work of my life - on accident

 During my freshman year of college, I accidentally filled out the application to be a journalist at The Daily of the University of Washington, which was my college’s newspaper.
-From there, I entered the most transformative job in my entire life where I made a living out of hearing people’s stories and amplifying them through writing.
-In my work, my goals were to empower underrepresented voices who aren’t often not featured in the media.
-I also see every conversation as a learning opportunity, which means that I enter every interview with an open mind.
+From there, I entered the most transformative job of story-listening amplifying people’s voices through writing.
+Read on to see some stories that I’ve written at The Daily as well as The Seattle Times, and student-run publications like Threads.

 empowering underrepresented voices

 “Black women who changed the world: faculty lecture celebrates black history,” THe Daily, May 3, 2019